sandypockets/math-game/README.md

 2. Run `ruby main.rb` from the `math-game` directory.

 ## Purpose of this project
-This project was created to gain familiarity with Ruby classes.
+This project was created to gain familiarity with OOP and classes in Ruby.
 The two classes used for this project are `Players` and `Questions`.
 The game's state is managed in the `Players` class instance, via the amount of lives each player has remaining.

 ## Project Roadmap
 Stretch features to be implemented at a later date: